Understanding Emotions

 Serotonin, The Feel Good Neurotransmitter

 • Serotonin: Improves mood, sleep, and digestion.
 Serotonin is known as a feel-good chemical and can help stabilize your mood and make you feel more calm, focused, and happy.
 Even though it's a neurotransmitter, much of your body’s serotonin is stored in the lining of your intestines before being released into the bloodstream.
-Increasing the intake of foods containing tryptophan such as salmon, eggs, cheese, or nuts can help improve serotonin levels.
-Exercising and healthy exposure to the sun is also known to build serotonin and enhance overall mood.
+Increasing the intake of foods containing foods such as salmon, eggs, cheese, or nuts can help improve serotonin levels.
+Exercising and healthy exposure to the sun are also known to build serotonin and enhance overall mood.
 The best ways to increase serotonin include:

 o Spend 5 minutes in nature